shmuelie/Shmuelie.WinRTServer/README.md

 To help understand usage and show what can be done samples can be found under the tests folder.
 The sample has:

-- .NET Framework Server
-- .NET 7 Server
+- .NET 8 Server
 - UWP .NET Client App
 - C++/WinRT Console Client App
 - WPF .NET Framework Client App
-- WPF .NET 7 Client App
+- WPF .NET 8 Client App

 > **Note**: If Visual Studio fails to build the Metadata project restarting
 > Visual Studio should fix the problem.